bexedmondson/bexedmondson.github.io/_posts/2019-03-10-untitled-project.md

 ## What I Did

-I made a quick proof of concept to make sure it was a viable project, and now we're developing it into a proper MVP to show to a couple of people.
-I'm currently building up the basic architecture and game loop, and making debug features as I go.
+I hacked together a quick proof of concept to make sure it was a viable project, and now we're developing it into a proper MVP to show to a couple of people.
+I'm currently building up the basic architecture and game loop, and making debug features as I go including custom editors so that Anna, who's an artist, can create and fix content without delving into the codebase.
 I've done some interesting experiments in architecture, as I've got complete creative control unlike the projects at work: I'm hoping that soon I'll be in a place where I can write some blog posts about the way my state machine works.